jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 Yocto is a good tool for building minimal, customized systems like single function hacking projects or industrial / commercial embedded products.

-If you are looking for a full-featured desktop experience you will be better off sticking with [Raspbian][raspbian] or another one of the full-featured [RPi distributions][rpi-distros].
+If you are looking for a full-featured desktop experience you will probably be better off sticking with [Raspbian][raspbian] or another one of the full-featured [RPi distributions][rpi-distros].

-If things like quick boot times, small image sizes or read-only rootfs are important to your project, then you might want to try Yocto.
+If things like quick boot times, small image sizes or read-only rootfs are important to your project, then you might want to use Yocto.

 I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [bootfiles][firmware-repo] and some [userland][userland-repo] components.